Which are the best PEMF Machines?

 If you want to make a good choice, and not just follow the first advice you find from an apparently credible “expert” or reviewer, then ask yourself some questions:

 Do you want to invest your money in an old one-dimensional device?
-Or an East European knock-off that can be broken in the fingers of one hand?
+Or an East European knock-off whose mat can be broken between the fingers of one hand?
 Or a pseudo PEMF Chinese crystal mat that you can buy direct from the manufacturer at 10% of its price in the U.S. or Europe?
+Or a system so powerful that it ought to require a medical device license and could leave you with long-term damage if used for too long and too often?

 Will you feel happy with it five years from now, if you then realize it was already obsolete when you bought it?
 Or two years from now when it starts falling apart?
-Or two months from now when you realize that you can’t use it for more than two days at a time without it causing you major anxiety and sleep loss?
+Or two months from now when you realize that you can’t use it for more than two days at a time without you experiencing major stress, anxiety and sleep loss?

 When you buy most consumer products, you don’t need to rely on the distributor to train you on how to use and get the best results from them.